 Here's a first look at the case.
-The case is painted black and features BitFenix' SofTouch Surface Treatment, which provides a rubber-like feel.
-Ronin has subtle curves and a relatively clean, no-nonsense design with a large front mesh, three 5.25" front bays and a large side panel with a Stealth Cover to hide cables.
+The case is painted black and features BitFenix's SofTouch Surface Treatment, which provides a rubber-like feel.
+Ronin has subtle curves and a relatively clean, no-nonsense design with a large front mesh, three 5.25" front bays, and a large side panel with a Stealth Cover to hide cables.

 The front of the case features a small metallic BitFenix logo.
 Behind the mesh is room for two 120mm fans (one is included with the case).